Jeton

 Jetons or jettons are tokens or coin-like medals produced across Europe from the 13th through the 18th centuries.
 They were produced as counters for use in calculation on a counting board, a lined board similar to an abacus.
 Jetons for calculation were commonly used in Europe from about 1200 to 1700, and remained in occasional use into the early nineteenth century.
 They also found use as a money substitute in games, similar to modern casino chips or poker chips.

 Thousands of different jetons exist, mostly of religious and educational designs, as well as portraits, the last of which most resemble coinage, somewhat similar to modern, non-circulation commemorative coins.
 The spelling "jeton" is from the French; it is sometimes spelled "jetton" in English.

 Roman calculi

 The Romans similarly used pebbles (in calculi "little stones", whence English calculate).
-Addition is straightforward, and relatively efficient algorithms for multiplication and division were known.
+Addition and subtraction is straightforward, and relatively efficient algorithms for multiplication and division were known.